Demon's variational principle for informational active matter: Thermodynamics of IOMP

-which we call the mutual OMI, analogous to mutual information in information thermodynamics (see Appendix~C)~\cite{Parrondo15}.
+which we call the mutual OMI, analogous to mutual information in information thermodynamics~\cite{Parrondo15}.
 The mutual OMI quantifies the strength of the correlation between the system and the memory.
-Then, the conditioned OMI in Eq.~(\ref{Eq:OM}) can be expressed as
+Then, the conditioned OMI in Eq.~(\ref{Eq:OM}) can be expressed as (see Appendix~\ref{App:MI})